hl7ch/ch-lab-order/input/pagecontent/index.md

 #### Laboratory order with Service Request

 This implementation Guide uses FHIR Resources.
 The complete laboratory order is a bundle resource of type document.
-The first entry is the composition containing the structured data of the order (status, type, category, subject, encounter, date, author, confidentiality, attester etc.).
+The first entry is the composition containing the structured data of the order (status, type, category, subject, encounter, date, author, confidentiality, attester etc).
 A section element has an entry with the Service request reference.

 The ServiceRequest may instantiate an ActivityDefinition, a coded procedure to execute a single laboratory test (e.g. Sodium concentration in Serum), or to execute an entire test panel (e.g. concentration of Electrolytes in Serum).
 Using a ServiceRequest Container we can reference to other ServiceRequest Containers or to Single Test Service Requests.